Logius-standaarden/API-Design-Rules/DesignRules.md

     <dl>
       <dt>Statement</dt>
       <dd>
-         The [=URI=] of an API must include the major version number.
+         The [=URI=] of an API MUST include the major version number.
       </dd>
       <dt>Rationale</dt>
       <dd>
-         The [=URI=] of an API (base path) must include the major version number, prefixed by the letter <code>v</code>.
+         The [=URI=] of an API (base path) MUST include the major version number, prefixed by the letter <code>v</code>.
 This allows the exploration of multiple versions of an API in the browser.
-The minor and patch version numbers are not part of the [=URI=] and may not have any impact on existing client implementations.
+The minor and patch version numbers are not part of the [=URI=] and MAY not have any impact on existing client implementations.
       <div class="example">
          <p>An example of a base path for an API with current version 1.0.2:</p>
          <pre>https://api.example.org/v1/</pre>